Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Bigrassmannian and motivic complexes

-\subsection{Decorated flag complex $~~\lra~~$ Bigrassmannian complex}
+\subsection{Decorated $p-$flag complex $~\lra~$ Bigrassmannian complex}

-\paragraph{The Bigrassmannian complex \cite{G93}.} Let $G$ be a group acting on a set $X$. {\it Configurations} of $m$ elements in $X$ are the $G$-orbits on $X^m$.
-Denote by $(x_1, ..., x_m)$ the configuration provided by an $m$-tuple $\{x_1, ..., x_m\}$.
+\paragraph{The Bigrassmannian complex \cite{Gon93}.} Let $G$ be a group acting on a set $X$. {\it Configurations} of $m$ elements in $X$ are the $G$-orbits on $X^m$.
+Denote by $(x_1, \ldots, x_m)$ the configuration provided by an $m$-tuple $\{x_1, \ldots, x_m\}$.

-A configuration of $m$ vectors in a $q$-dimensional vector space $V_q$ over a field $\F$ is {\it generic} if any $k\leq q$ of the vectors are linearly independent.
-Configuration spaces assigned to isomorphic vector spaces are {\it canonically} isomorphic.
+A configuration of $m$ vectors in a $q$-dimensional vector space $V_q$ over a field $\F$ under the action of the group ${\rm GL}_q(\F)$ is {\it generic} if any $k\leq q$ of the vectors are linearly independent.
+Configuration spaces assigned to isomorphic vector spaces with a fixed number of vectors are {\it canonically} isomorphic.
 Denote by $C_m(q)$ the free abelian group generated by generic configurations of $m$ vectors in $V_q$.
 There are two kinds of natural homomorphisms: \begin{enumerate}

 \item Forgetting the $i$-th vector $l_i$:

 \item Projecting the vectors $(l_0, \ldots, \widehat l_j, \ldots , l_m)$ to the quotient $V_q/(l_j)$:

 \end{enumerate} Using these maps, the groups $C_m(q)$ are organized into the {\it Grassmannian bicomplex}: